-For the I-210 Pilot, the requirements were based primarily on information gathered from system stakeholders on the purpose and desired functionalities of the system, supplemented by additional criteria, guidelines, and technical expertise.
+For ICM, requirements are based primarily on information gathered from system stakeholders on the purpose and desired functionalities of the system, supplemented by additional criteria, guidelines, and technical expertise.
 Sources of information include:

-2. The Concept of Operations for the I-210 Pilot that was previously developed by the PATH Connected Corridors project based on the identified user needs
+- The Concept of Operations developed based on the identified user needs

-3. Comments gathered from approximately 75 interviews with individuals and more than 20 meetings focused on requirements-gathering
+- Comments gathered from interviews with individuals and meetings focused on requirements-gathering

-5. ICM Capability Maturity Matrix developed by Caltrans
+- ICM Capability Maturity Matrix (CMM) developed by Caltrans

-6. Review of system requirements developed for both the Dallas and San Diego ICM systems
+- Review of system requirements developed for existing ICM systems across the U.S.

-8. Advice by informed personnel from other ICM sites
+- Advice provided by informed personnel from other U.S. ICM sites

-- Breadth – The project team has taken the view that requirements should address people, organizations, software, and hardware.
-This is an alternative to the view that requirements should focus mainly on software.
-Many of the requirements are based on an assumption that the largest challenges of ICM are not in the software but in the successful integration of people and processes.
-Many essential requirements would be missed if they were to include only software elements.
+- Breadth – The project team should understand that requirements include people, organizations, software, and hardware; all facets of the ICM CMM.
+This is in contrast to the view that requirements should focus mainly on software.
+Many of the requirements are based on an assumption that the largest challenges of ICM are not in the software but in the successful integration of people and processes to create and manage a real-time operational system.
+Many essential requirements would be missed if only requirements for software elements were included.

-- Depth – It is believed that requirements should be specified to the level that identifies and resolves significant differences in opinion or belief, particularly before design of the proposed system is initiated, where we would prefer not to discover fundamental differences between our stakeholders.
+- Depth – Requirements should be specified to the level that identifies and resolves significant differences in stakeholder opinion and/or beliefs, particularly before design of the proposed system is initiated, where it would be preferable not to discover fundamental differences between stakeholders.
 One of the purposes of requirements-gathering is to ensure that the project team has educated personnel on ICM and arrives at real agreement.
-This can require in-depth discussions on who or what will perform a function.
+This requires in-depth discussions on who or what will perform each function.

-- If, when looking across the process flows we discussed in the user meetings, we saw a missing piece that was at the same level as other requirements, we included it as a requirement.
+- If, when looking across the process flows discussed in the user meetings, a missing piece is identified that was at the same level as other requirements, it could be included as a requirement.

-- If a requirement was so high-level that we didn’t know how or who we may ask to implement it, then we broke it down into smaller requirements.
+- If a requirement is at such a high-level that it is unclear how or whom to ask to implement, then it may be broken down into smaller requirements.

-• Unfamiliarity with the ICM concept- The concept of ICM is new to many people who were being asked to provide requirements.
-As such, they looked to us to help define the requirements.
-We have used our own experiences combined with previous efforts and the opinions of experts to help guide us.
+Unfamiliarity with the ICM concept - The concept of ICM is new to many people who will be asked to provide requirements.
+As such, they will look to the management team to help define the requirements.
+The management team, including the contractor, should use their professional expertise combined with knowledge gained from previous efforts and the input from experts wherever available to assist in guiding the project.

 Categories of Requirements

-As illustrated in the following diagram, the requirements were organized into categories that match the major functions in the corridor management workflow:
+As illustrated in the following diagram, requirements may be organized into categories that match the major functions in the corridor management workflow:

-To learn more about user needs, themes, actors and stories, and the categories of requirements, please visit the System Requirements section on the Connected Corridors website.
+To learn more about user needs, themes, actors and stories, and the categories of requirements, please visit the System Requirements section on the Caltrans ICM website.